Afrotype/danfo/fontbakery/fontbakery-report.md

  * U+02DB OGONEK: try adding one of: yi, canadian-aboriginal
  * U+02DD DOUBLE ACUTE ACCENT: not included in any glyphset definition
  * U+02EE MODIFIER LETTER DOUBLE APOSTROPHE: not included in any glyphset definition
- * U+0302 COMBINING CIRCUMFLEX ACCENT: try adding one of: coptic, tifinagh, math, cherokee
+ * U+0302 COMBINING CIRCUMFLEX ACCENT: try adding one of: cherokee, math, coptic, tifinagh
  * U+0306 COMBINING BREVE: try adding one of: tifinagh, old-permic
- * U+0307 COMBINING DOT ABOVE: try adding one of: tifinagh, old-permic, tai-le, coptic, syriac, canadian-aboriginal, math, malayalam
+ * U+0307 COMBINING DOT ABOVE: try adding one of: coptic, syriac, tai-le, tifinagh, canadian-aboriginal, math, malayalam, old-permic
  * U+030A COMBINING RING ABOVE: try adding syriac
- * U+030B COMBINING DOUBLE ACUTE ACCENT: try adding one of: osage, cherokee
+ * U+030B COMBINING DOUBLE ACUTE ACCENT: try adding one of: cherokee, osage
  * U+030C COMBINING CARON: try adding one of: cherokee, tai-le
  * U+030D COMBINING VERTICAL LINE ABOVE: not included in any glyphset definition
  * U+030F COMBINING DOUBLE GRAVE ACCENT: not included in any glyphset definition